CI/CD Processes on Azure DevOps for a Voting Application ( CD Part )

 There is an issue with pod.

-There is issue between Azure Container Registry and k8s.
+There is an issue between Azure Container Registry and k8s.

 Keep in mind that while creating ACR use lowercase alphabets to name it.